Fabrizio-Caruso/8bitC/8bitC_ENG.md

 <p>It is possible to configure CC65’s linker through a .cfg file that describes the structure of the binary that we want to produce.<br>
 This is not very simple and a description of the linker would go beyond the scope of this article.
 For details we refer to<br>
 <a href="https://cc65.github.io/doc/ld65.html">https://cc65.github.io/doc/ld65.html</a><br>
-We advice to read the manual and start by modyfing the default .cfg file in order to adapt it to one’s use-case.</p>
+We advice to read the manual and start by modifying the default .cfg file in order to adapt it to one’s use-case.</p>
 <h5 id="exomizer-can-help-us-also-on-this">Exomizer can help us (also) on this</h5>
 <p>In some cases we may have graphics data in a memory area far from the code and have them both on the same binary.
 If we do this, we may end up with a “hole” between the two areas.<br>
 A common example is provided by the C64 where graphics data may be in higher memory than the code.<br>
 In this case I recommend the <em>exomizer</em> tool to compress the binary:  <a href="https://bitbucket.org/magli143/exomizer/wiki/Home">https://bitbucket.org/magli143/exomizer/wiki/Home</a></p>
 <h4 id="z88dk-appmake-does-almost-everything-for-us">[Z88DK] <em>Appmake</em> does almost everything for us</h4>
 <p>Z88DK makes our life easier and its power <em>appmake</em> tool automatically builds binaries in the correct format for most scenarios.<br>
-Z88DK also allows the user to define <em>memory sections</em> and to redefine the binary “packagging” but doing this is quite complicated.<br>
+Z88DK also allows the user to define <em>memory sections</em> and to redefine the binary “packaging” but doing this is quite complicated.<br>
 This topic is treated in detail in:<br>
 <a href="https://github.com/z88dk/z88dk/issues/860">https://github.com/z88dk/z88dk/issues/860</a></p>
 <h3 id="code-on-multiple-files">Code on multiple files</h3>